splunk/splunk-connect-for-syslog/docs/destinations.md

 ### Filter events on additional criteria

-Provided is the example for more specific filtering when sending to the additional destination.
+This example shows more specific filtering when sent to the additional destination.

 ```bash
 #Note "OTHER" should be a meaningful name